 NGINX uses a highly efficient event‑driven model to manage connections.

 Each NGINX process can handle multiple connections at the same time.
-When a new connection is accepted, the overhead is very low (a new file descriptor and a new event to poll for), unlike the per‑process or per‑thread model described above.
+When a new connection is accepted, the overhead is very low (consisting of a new file descriptor and a new event to poll for), unlike the per‑process or per‑thread model described above.
 NGINX has a very effective event loop:

-This allows each NGINX process to easily scale to tens or thousands (or hundreds of thousands) of connections simultaneously.
+This allows each NGINX process to easily scale to tens, thousands, or hundreds of thousands of connections simultaneously.

-NGINX then proxies these requests to the upstream server.
-When it does so, NGINX uses a local pool of keepalive connections.
-There’s no TCP open or close overhead, and the TCP stacks quickly adapt to the optimal window size and retry parameters.
+NGINX then proxies the requests to the upstream server, using a local pool of keepalive connections.
+You don’t incur the overhead from opening and closing TCP connections, and the TCP stacks quickly adapt to the optimal window size and retry parameters.
 Writing requests and reading responses is much more rapid over the local, optimized network:

-The net effect is that the upstream server finds itself talking to a single local client over a fast network; a client that makes optimal use of HTTP keepalive connections to minimize connection setup without holding connections open unnecessarily.
+The net effect is that the upstream server finds itself talking to a single local client (NGINX) over a fast network, and it’s a client that makes optimal use of HTTP keepalive connections to minimize connection setup without holding connections open unnecessarily.
 This puts the server back into its optimal, benchmark‑like environment.